Warning: Excessive Schmoopiness

 "Oh sweet Lord."
 Shirley winces as her grip tightens against him.
 "Ouch."

-At that moment, Troy and Pierce enter the waiting area, the steam drifting above their plastic cups, and they halt immediately at the sight of empty seats.
+At that moment, Troy and Pierce enter the waiting area, the steam drifting above their plastic cups, and they halt immediately at the sight of the empty seats.
 With a mild scuffle and scramble and a little spilt coffee, Jeff is soon surrounded, feeling a tad too emotional for his usual tastes as five pairs of eyes stare unblinkingly at his child.

 He has a child now.